-You can bring almost any car to our service department, not just Toyotas.
+You can bring almost any car to the Toyota of Seattle service department, not just Toyotas.
 We can service most vehicle makes and models.

 Even if you didn't buy your vehicle from us, we can still perform your Toyota warranty services here.
 We are Toyota-certified to perform warranty services on any Toyota.

 Five Tips for Getting Your Car Ready for Summer

 You're not the only one in a rush to get your body ready for summer.
 Your car also needs to get ready for the heat.
 Check out our five practical tips to help you get your car ready for the summer.

 - Check the cooling system.
 The number one reason that cars break down during the summertime is from engine overheating and cooling system failure.
 To make sure that doesn't happen to you, first, check that there is no debris around the radiator-a blockage in air flow can lead to overheating.
 Make sure to check your car's coolant levels regularly.
 The coolant must be replaced at least once every two years.
 Also, be sure to check the radiator cap before summer starts, as they tend to get cracked or damaged.